stubbinator99/KungFuPanda/README.md

 Time Estimate
 -------------
-Our program takes around 30 seconds to 1 minute to run on the development set currently have (73 stories), so if it runs very slow, expect about a second per story at maximum.
+Our program takes 2.5 minutes to run test set 1 (39 documents), so on average it takes 4 seconds to process each document.

 Contributions
 -------------